17 How to Handle Repetitive Tasks

 - If a lock icon appears dark gray in color , this indicates that the associated operation was performed in OriginPro and the window or project has been opened in standard Origin.
 The operation is not supported by standard Origin and to modify or re-run the analysis, you will need to locate a computer with an OriginPro license.

 - If a lock icon appears red something has occurred which makes recalculation operations impossible.
 Such conditions are rare but would occur if, for instance, you passed a project file that included a user-defined curve fitting operation to a colleague but failed to pass along your user-defined fitting function.

-Hide Locks: Starting with 2019, you can hide the lock icons on your graph window by clicking on the graph and, from the main menu, choosing View: Show and clearing the check mark beside Lock Icons.
+- You can hide the lock icons on your graph window by clicking on the graph and, from the main menu, choosing View: Show and clearing the check mark beside Lock Icons.
 This does not remove associated operations from the graph window.
 To re-display the icons, repeat the procedure.

 Dialog Theme file.
 Once saved, these Theme files containing your custom settings can be recalled as needed.
 Multiple theme files can be saved from a dialog, allowing for easy repeat analysis of datasets that may each require different settings.

 Settings in analysis dialogs and most other data processing dialogs can be saved as a

 Last used dialog box settings are automatically saved as a <last used> Theme.
 Origin also allows you to save your custom settings as the <default> Theme.
 The default Theme, last used Theme, and any named Theme that you have saved, can all be accessed from the Dialog Theme fly-out menu that opens from the dialog box.
 The same Themes are also available from the main menu item associated with the analysis dialog box.